vsakel/ChatBot-Summarizer/README.md

 ## LLM Integration

-This section provide details about the integration and use of an OpenAI' s model, in our backend.
+This section provide details about the integration and usage of an OpenAI' s model, in our backend.

-We use OpenAI's GPT-4 model, which is hosted in OpenAI's cloud servers, for analyzing and summarizing the content of tax-related uploaded documents.
+We use OpenAI's GPT-4 model, which is hosted in OpenAI's cloud servers, to analyze and summarize tax-related uploaded documents.

+### Integration Pipeline
-To integrate the model we develop this pipeline:
+We integrate the LLM using the followed pipeline:

 1. Document parsing.
-   - When a PDF is uploading, it is first **parsed into markdown format**, ready for processing by the AI model.
+   - When a PDF is uploading, it is first **parsed into markdown format**.
+This structured format prepares the document for processing by the LLM.
-2. Declaring of System and User prompts.
+2. Declaring system and user prompts.
    - We declare a system prompt that provide some instructions to guide the model to the desired output.

      Our **system prompt**: